Linear Regression in Python: A Tutorial

 Understanding Linear Regression

-A linear regression is a good tool for quick predictive analysis: for example, the price of a house depends on a myriad of factors, such as its size or its location.
+Linear regression is a good tool for quick predictive analysis and an important component in data science, for example, the price of a house depends on a myriad of factors, such as its size or its location.
 In order to see the relationship between these variables, we need to build a linear regression, which predicts the line of best fit between them and can help conclude whether or not these two factors have a positive or negative relationship.
 This can help us figure out if a factor such as the # of schools in the area might increase or decrease real estate values.

 For our purposes today, we will be looking at something slightly more fun: the relationship between math test scores and the tissue concentration of LSD in a test-taker’s skin (Source: Wagner, Agahajanian, and Bing.1968.
 “Correlation of Performance Test Scores with Tissue Concentration of Lysergic Acid Diethylamide in Human Subjects.”
 Clinical Pharmacology and Therapeutics, Vol.9 pp 635-638.)
 This is a fairly simple data set that I downloaded from the University of Florida open data sets, a catalog of which can be found here.

 This data will help illustrate how we can visually map the relationship between a dependent variable (in this case the test score) and the independent variable (LSD intake).
-A slightly modified version of the dataset itself can be found in the Github repo for this tutorial, alongside the Python code that is excerpted in this write-up.
+A slightly modified version of the dataset itself can be found in the Github repo for this tutorial, alongside the Python (the most widely used language for data scientists) code that is excerpted in this write-up.

 Before we start, let us clarify the way a linear regression algorithm is put together: the formula for this equation is Y = a + bX, where X is the independent (explanatory) variable and Y is the dependent variable.
 If you’re still confused, think about the individual axes: the y variable always plots the “dependent” variable, so in our example, that would be the test score.
 The x variable is the independent variable, or what is sometimes called the “explanatory variable” — in this case, the amount of LSD currently in someone’s tissue sample.